The act was completed by the NCCUSL in 2005. Four states have already adopted it:

 Although the act has yet to be passed in many states, consumers can rest easier knowing there is a uniform model to follow and someone is looking out for their best interests.

-To learn more about debt and read articles about personal finance, you can follow the links on the next page.
+To learn more about debt and read articles about personal finance, you can follow the links below.